-- 5.5.3. the likely consequences of the data breach; - 5.5.4. the measures taken or proposed to be taken by INF to address the data breach including, where appropriate, measures to mitigate its possible adverse effects. - 5.6.
-There is no legal requirement to notify any individual if any of the following conditions are met: - 5.6.1. appropriate technical and organisational protection measures had been implemented and were applied to the data affected by the data breach, in particular, measures which render the data unintelligible to unauthorised persons (e.g. encryption); - 5.6.2. measures have been taken following the breach which ensure that the high risk to the rights and freedoms of the data subject is no longer likely to materialise; - 5.6.3. it would involve disproportionate effort to contact individuals.
+- particular, measures which render the data unintelligible to unauthorised persons (e.g. encryption); - 5.6.2. measures have been taken following the breach which ensure that the high risk to the rights and freedoms of the data subject is no longer likely to materialise; - 5.6.3. it would involve disproportionate effort to contact individuals.
 In which case a public communication or similar equally effective measure of communication to the data subjects shall be issued. - 5.7.
 For any data breach, the ICO may mandate that communication is issued to data subjects, in which case such communication must be issued. - 5.8.
 Staff shall not communicate directly with the press and shall treat all potential data breaches as confidential unless otherwise instructed in writing by the CEO. - 5.9.
-All press enquiries in relation to the General Data Protection Regulations shall be directed to the CEO.
+All press enquiries in relation to the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018 shall be directed to the CEO.